Nuclease

-History
+Discovery

 In the late 1960s, scientists Stuart Linn and Werner Arber isolated examples of the two types of enzymes responsible for phage growth restriction in Escherichia coli (E. coli) bacteria.
 One of these enzymes added a methyl group to the DNA, generating methylated DNA, while the other cleaved unmethylated DNA at a wide variety of locations along the length of the molecule.
 The first type of enzyme was called a "methylase" and the other a "restriction nuclease".
 These enzymatic tools were important to scientists who were gathering the tools needed to "cut and paste" DNA molecules.
 What was then needed was a tool that would cut DNA at specific sites, rather than at random sites along the length of the molecule, so that scientists could cut DNA molecules in a predictable and reproducible way.

 An important development came when H.O.
 Smith, K.W.
 Wilcox, and T.J.
 Kelly, working at Johns Hopkins University in 1968, isolated and characterized the first restriction nuclease whose functioning depended on a specific DNA nucleotide sequence.
 Working with Haemophilus influenzae bacteria, this group isolated an enzyme, called HindII, that always cut DNA molecules at a particular point within a specific sequence of six base pairs.
 They found that the HindII enzyme always cuts directly in the center of this sequence (between the 3rd and 4th base pairs).